timbrinson/FloraCatalog/docs/Notes and To Do.md

  This get it to weight the actual file contents over the generalized memory from the AI system from recent conversations.

 Reset the conversation periodically to prevent a large contenxt of the conversation being passed to teh AI on every prompt.
+The continual errors was fixed after "Rest the conversation" was selected.
+BTW, in a conversation with AI Studio it said reseting the conversation periodically is a good practice since the costs can go up as it rereads the conversation (lots of input tokens) and all the files for each prompt.

 Do not have large data/text files in the project.
 Was keeping a text file of all previous conversations, which is long.
 Eventually the AI could not run a prompt without an error.
 Not sure if the problem was with the size of the file or if it was reading the file and trying to process information in it.